ReflectsLight/quran-json/README.md

 </p>

-quran-json is a dual purpose project where on the one hand it provides a utility for downloading the content of The Quran in multiple languages, and on the other hand it provides a copy of the content that can be downloaded.
+quran-json is a dual purpose project where on the one hand it provides a command-line utility for downloading the content of The Quran in multiple languages, and on the other hand it provides a copy of the content that can be downloaded.
 The content is provided in the JSON format.

 <p align="left">
   <strong>share/</strong>